opioiddatalab/covidnc/docs/datamethods.md

 + [Commuting flows (Table 2)](https://www.census.gov/data/tables/2015/demo/metro-micro/commuting-flows-2015.html) between counties

 # Analysis

 *We are looking for your suggestions on how to analyze the data, including what explanatory variables would be of interest.
-While we want to adjust for explanatory variables **
+While we want to adjust for explanatory variables, we are careful not to draw causal conclusions with this analytic setup.
+We are interested in explantory modeling here.*

+If you have suggestions, please describe them here as a contributor by editing this document.